DanialArab/Software-Design/README.md

 software developers should always be thinking about complexity.
 This book is about how to use complexity to guide the design of software throughout its lifetime.

+- This book has two overall goals.
+The first is to describe the nature of software complexity: what does “complexity” mean, why does it matter, and how can you recognize when a program has unnecessary complexity?
+The book’s second, and more challenging, goal is to present techniques you can use during the software development process to minimize complexity